 These frozen Mexican chocolate pops are a chocolaty treat with a little kick of spicy heat that will help keep you cool, even in the hottest of summers.

-I’ve never been easily persuaded to believe in things like black helicopters, UFOs, Bigfoot, and all that jazz, but I’m beginning to believe that just MAYBE Mr. Gore was correct about global warming.
-TYPICALLY, the average summer temps in this part of Wisconsin are 82 degrees.
+I’ve never been one to believe in things like black helicopters, UFOs, Bigfoot, and all of that jazz, but I’m beginning to believe that just maybe Mr. Gore was correct about global warming.
+Typically, the average summer temps in this part of Wisconsin are 82 degrees.
 Hot, but not crazy hot.
-LATELY, however, the surface temperature of the sidewalk outside of my apartment feels like it could probably give the surface temperature of the sun a run for its money.
+Lately though, the surface temperature of the sidewalk outside of my apartment feels like it could probably give the surface temperature of the sun a run for its money.

 I bet I could make scads of money selling ice cubes and teaching people how to make things like sun tea and dashboard cookies.
 It seems that no matter how much water I drink, it’s not enough to quench my thirst because the instant it touches my lips, my body sucks every ounce of it into the pores of my shriveling, dehydrated skin.

-Rather than risk death by dehydration, I’ve stocked our freezer with lots of frozen fun-on-a-stick.
-Like these fudge pops!
+Rather than risk death by dehydration, I’ve stocked our freezer with lots of frozen fun-on-a-stick treats.
+Like these frozen Mexican chocolate pops!

-The idea for these pops was inspired by this week’s Sundays with Joy recipe for raspberry fudge pops.
+The idea for these pops was inspired a frozen raspberry pops recipe from Joy the Baker’s cookbook.
 I love Joy’s idea of adding raspberries to the chocolate.
 It makes for a fun, healthy fruit surprise as you indulge in the creamy chocolate goodness.
 As I looked at the photo included in the cookbook, I couldn’t help but assimilate the bursts of raspberry within the chocolate to fireworks blooming in the night sky.